abgox/abyss/readme.md

     - `Msix`: Apps packaged via [Msix](https://learn.microsoft.com/windows/msix/overview)
       - The installation directory is not in Scoop.
       - Scoop only manages the [persist](#persist) and operations for installing, updating, and uninstalling.
+    - `Admin`: Apps that require administrator permission are required in the following cases.
+      - The App store data as files instead of directories, requiring SymboLink to link, and SymboLink requires administrator permission.
     - `Font` : A font.
     - `PSModule` : A [PowerShell Module](https://learn.microsoft.com/powershell/module/microsoft.powershell.core/about/about_modules).
     - `NoUpdate` : `json.autoupdate` are not configured, and Scoop cannot automatically detect updates.